 Planetary romance, or sword and planet, are stories that involve travel to, and adventures on, alien planets.

 My first series mixes many of these genres.
 My second series is urban fantasy suspense with some science fiction elements.

 I’ve always loved stories that took me to other worlds, whether fantasy, science fiction, or others.
 One of the first novels I read was Wind in the Willows.
 I was very young, but I still love the combination of nature and fantasy—as is obvious if you read my first series.

 As a child, I read whenever I could—even when I wasn’t allowed to.

 I really fell in love with fantasy when I read The Lion, the Witch, and the Wardrobe.
 It’s a classic portal-quest fantasy, and one I reread many times as a child.

 Later, I explored ancient and old literature with fantastical elements.
 Some of them include The Odyssey; William Blake’s poems; and John Milton’s Paradise Lost, which reads like a fantasy.
 Yes, I know it was never conceived of in that way.
 Some of the characters in The Darkling Odyssey take their names from characters in this poem.

 As a teenager; I read JRR Tolkien; Michael Moorcock’s Eternal Champion series; followed by the Shannara series by Terry Brooks; Magician, and the Empire Trilogy, by Raymond E. Feist (and Janny Wurts); and a lot more.

-I also love adventures in space.
-Anything where the story and characters were more important than the technology.
-Lois McMaster Bujold’s Vorkosigan series was one of my favourites—probably even more than her fantasy, because I liked the characters so much.
+I also enjoy adventures in space—anything where the story and characters are more important than the technology.
+Lois McMaster Bujold’s Vorkosigan series is still one of my favourites—probably even more than her fantasy.
+That's the power of fascinating characters.